ONEcampaign/climate-finance-package/climate_finance/unfccc/README.md

 #### climate_finance.unfccc.manual.pre_process.clean_table7()

 `clean_table7(df: pd.DataFrame, country: str, year: int)` processes and cleans Table 7 data.

+The function takes two arguements:
+- `country`: The country associated with the data.
+- `year`: The year associated with the data.

-It takes a DataFrame as the input, the specified `country` and `year` as arguments, and returns a cleaned DataFrame.
+It returns a cleaned DataFrame with clean table 7 data for the specified years and countries.

 It does the following:
 - Identifies the first (domestic) and second (USD) currencies.
 - Cleans column names (`clean_table_7_columns`).
 - Cleans channel names (`clean_column_string`).
 - Reshapes table7 data into long format (`reshape_table_7`), with columns for `channel`, `currency`, `indicator`, and `value`.
-- Converts `value` into a float (clean_numeric_series) (TODO: Add link to clean script)
+- Converts `value` into a float (clean_numeric_series) (TODO: Add link to clean script).
 - Drops all rows with no value.
 - Adds columns for the specified `country` (party) and `year`.